qmnguyenw/udacity-aws-project4/screenshot/README.md

 # I. Functionality

-These requirements are implements by the pr
+These requirements are implements by the project

 1. The application allows users to create, update, delete TODO items: A user of the web application can use the interface to create, delete and complete a TODO item.